Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 Clinical clients at scale

-Hospitals, outpatient centers, and senior care facilities across the US and Canada, driven by therapist advocacy rather than paid acquisition.
+Hospitals, outpatient centers, and senior care facilities across the US and Canada, driven largely by therapist advocacy.

 15x